Last updated: October 14, 2025

 </log4net>

-6. Log Contextual and Diagnostic Data
+#6: Log Contextual and Diagnostic Data

-Using the standard contextual items available within the app, such as the timestamp, provides much-needed context to our log message.
+Using the standard contextual items available within the app, such as the timestamp, adds much-needed context to our log message.
 But what if you need specific data from a class or method?
 What if you need to know the parameters of a request for your web app?
-There’s a whole host of details that could be useful, from user location to HTTPRequest parameters.
+There’s a whole host of details that could be useful, from user location to HTTPRequest

 log4net.LogicalThreadContext.Properties["User"] = User;